-Please see the supplemental Electric Bicycle Owner's Manual for proper battery storage.
+See the quick start guide or the supplemental Electric Bicycle Owner's Manual for proper battery storage.

 Protect your bike's finish

 The finish or paint on your bicycle can be damaged by chemicals (including some sports drinks) or abrasive contact.
 Dirt can scratch or remove paint (and even frame material) especially where a cable rubs or a strap is placed around a tube.
 Use adhesive padding to prevent rubbing in critical spots.